Cleeng/mediastore-sdk/README.md

 **Props**

 - `customCancellationReasons` - array of the custom cancellation reasons.
 List of that reasons will be displayed on unsubscribe popup.
 The provided cancellation reasons will replace our default ones.
 Every cancellation reason should have key and value.
-- `availablePaymentMethods` - array of the available payment methods.
-If provided, call for payment-methods will be skipped (used in 'Edit payment method' section).
-Every payment method object should have `id`, `methodName` and `paymentGateway`.
 - `skipAvailableDowngradesStep` - an optional parameter that can be used to skip available downgrades step in the unsubscribe process.

 **Usage sample**